prune998/goHelloGrpcStream/README.md

 2017/11/13 10:35:54 Listening on tcp://localhost: :7788
 ```

+The server does not support HTTPS yet.
+You have to use a middleware (Istio/Envoy, Traefik, Nginx...) to handle the TLS termination and send plain HTTP/2 to the server

 ### Client
 The client connect to the server on the provided `host:port` and :
  - ~~request a `hello world` message and display the return from the server~~